-This seven day Camino bicycle pilgrimage across northern Spain takes you from the spectacular city of León to the sanctuary at Santiago de Compostela in Galicia.
+This epic 7 day Camino bicycle pilgrimage across northern Spain takes you from the spectacular city of León to the sanctuary at Santiago de Compostela in Galicia.

 Historically, many routes lead to Santiago, but the most popular and for some the most sacred, is the Camino Francés, along the North of Spain, and that is the route you will follow on this exciting journey.

 Average Daily Distance: 31 miles / 50 km

 Average Daily Elevation Gain: 2465 ft / 751 m